bigginlab/OxCompBio/tutorials/Docking/README.md

 Please see [https://bigginlab.github.io/OxCompBio/docking.html](https://bigginlab.github.io/OxCompBio/docking.html) for the tutorial instructions, including installation instructions for the software below.

+In order to set everything up before the tutorial, you need to complete the following sections:

+2. Installing the packages locally
+3. Obtaining the data files and checking it all works

+The actual tutorial starts at section 4.

 ### Requirements

 The following software installations are required to do this workshop: